trozware/ZoneMount/ReadMe.txt

 Read the mount's name and description in the Chat.
 These descriptions can be very funny - yet another way we are missing out on some good content.

+Use Game Menu > Interface > AddOns > ZoneMount to set whether you want the mount info to appear in the chat and to make Zone Mount choose from your favorite mounts only.

 Slash Commands:
 ==============